UvuvDev/ScallopShell/README.md

 # Scallop Shell - Disassembler, Debugger for Polymorphic code

-Newly rewritten, currently semi-functional pending development.
-IF YOU ARE LOOKING FOR A FUNCTIONAL VERSION GO TO 948639a AUG 18 2025

 <img width="520" height="520" alt="pixil-frame-0(2)" src="https://github.com/user-attachments/assets/499ccef4-afb0-4c02-888e-1045d65894cb" />

+Alpha 1.0.0

+## Supported Platforms

+Linux, possibly macOS

 ## Motivation

 GDB, pwndbg, Ghidra, IDA, are the current industry standards in reverse engineering.
 They are not well optimized for reverse engineering polymorphic binaries.
 The debuggers statically disassemble memory instead of displaying currently run instructions.
-They also aren't supported on Windows.
+They also aren't supported on Windows, and the windows debuggers are mostly GUI based.
 The decompilers completely break once you involve polymorphic code.

 ## To compile from source